 – Click on the image to enlarge or purchase –

 McHargue’s Mill, rebuilt by the Civilian Conservation Corps in 1939, is a reproduction working watermill with authentic interior works, built on the banks of the Little Laurel River.
-The largest collection of millstones is on the grounds of the mill.
+One of the largest collections of authentic millstones in the country is on the grounds of the mill.
 The working stones in the mill were brought over the Wilderness Road in 1805.

 – Click on the image to enlarge or purchase –